Why is this important?

 - takes place wholly or mainly during school hours.

-The rules on when a charge can be made are very complicated and you should consult an experienced adviser for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+The rules on when a charge can be made are very complicated and you should consult an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.

 Choice of subjects

 Schools teach a range of subjects and a secondary school pupil will usually be able to have some choice on which subjects s/he studies.
 However, the school will advise a pupil about which subjects would be most appropriate for the pupil to study, taking into account her/his academic ability and future career plans.

 If the school refuses to let your child study her/his subject of choice, and you feel it is because of her/his sex, the school may be discriminating against you, and you can complain.
 See sex discrimination

 If the school does not offer the subject or combination of subjects a pupil wants to study, this may mean s/he will not be able to get the necessary qualifications to get a place on a further or higher education course in future.
 As well as using the general procedures to try and persuade the school to offer a particular subject or combination of subjects, you may wish to suggest to the school that your child studies the subject at another school.
 The school may be able to re-timetable subjects if a particular combination of subjects is asked for.